Frequently Asked Questions

-Yes, we have a Retiree Dental Program available to retirees who were previously covered by an EBF dental plan.
+Yes, EBF offers a Retiree Dental Program to retirees who were previously covered by an EBF dental plan.
 Members meeting eligibility criteria have a maximum of 90 days from their retirement date or COBRA expiration to elect the EBF Retiree Dental Plan.
 Participants pay a monthly fee.
 Participating dental providers accept the Retiree Dental Plan as payment in full for covered services.

 Yes – Enrollees and any eligible dependents are required to stay on for a minimum of 12 months from their initial enrollment date unless a qualifying event occurs.